 Get paid faster and get paid more.
 This HFMA® Peer Reviewed® RCM suite of applications is constructed to enhance performance from patient registration through final collections.

 The American Hospital Association (AHA) Advocacy Alliance for Rural Hospitals highlights the work the American Hospital Association is doing on behalf of its small and rural members and engages these members in securing support on Capitol Hill for rural legislation and priorities.

 The National Rural Health Association (NRHA) is a national nonprofit membership organization with more than 20,000 members.
 The association’s mission is to provide leadership on rural health issues.
 NRHA membership consists of a diverse collection of individuals and organizations, all of whom share the common bond of an interest in rural health.
-New Company is proud to be a Platinum Sponsor of the NRHA.
+Evident is proud to be a Platinum Sponsor of the NRHA.

 The Medicare Beneficiary Quality Improvement Project (MBQIP) is a quality improvement activity under the Medicare Rural Hospital Flexibility (Flex) grant program.
 The goal of MBQIP is to improve the quality of care provided in small, rural Critical Access Hospitals (CAHs).
 This is being done by increasing the voluntary quality data reporting by CAHs, and then driving quality improvement activities based on the data.
 This project provides an opportunity for individual hospitals to look at their own data, measure their outcomes against other CAHs and partner with other hospitals in the state around quality improvement initiatives to improve outcomes and provide the highest quality care to each and every one of their patients.

 Learn more about the benefits of health IT and take the first step toward implementation and attaining meaningful use.